wrench-project/eduwrench/web/_pedagogic_modules/include_networking_fundamentals/latency_and_bandwidth.md

 <p> </p>

 **[C.q1.2]** 3 MB of data was transferred over a link with 18 MB/sec
 bandwidth in 3.03 sec.
-What is the link's latency in second?
+What is the link's latency in seconds?

 <p> </p>